Table of contents

 - What revenue impact can I expect because of new regulations?

 Customers: When it comes to your customers, you’ll need to think about their safety, managing their expectations, and communication.
-There are likely regulations from your local jurisdiction that you’ll need to follow when it comes to maintaining social distancing and requiring face coverings that you should take into account when planning to reopen for business.
+There are likely regulations from your local jurisdiction that you’ll need to follow when it comes to maintaining social distancing and requiring face coverings that you should take into account when planning to reopen.

-You should also keep in mind best practices and what makes sense for you to reopen your small business beyond what is required.
+You should also keep in mind best practices and what makes sense for your business beyond what is required.
 Then you can make a communication plan to tell customers what is required of them (e.g., don’t bring your own bags, you must wear a face covering).
-You can also communicate any changes in your business model such as new product offerings, business capacity, or new ways customers can engage with you.
+You can also communicate any changes in your business model such as new product offerings or new ways customers can engage with you.

 Some questions about customers you can ask yourself to guide this process:

-- What new safe workplace principles do I need to put in place to ensure customer and employee safety?
+- What new policies do I need to put in place to ensure customer and employee safety?

 - Are there new ways my customers can engage with my business under new regulations?